ic-Solutions/neetadvisor/_posts/2020-04-13-neet-counselling.md

 A one-stop destination for all your NEET counselling doubts.
 A platform to clarify doubts and get a better understanding of the counselling procedure.
 Parent from states around Delhi NCR also attend these seminars.

-## How to Become a Part of the Seminar?
+## How to Become a Part of the NEET Seminar?
 Keep all your doubts ready and track us through our Facebook and Instagram pages.
 Stay updated about our upcoming events.
 We also entertain walk-ins and spot registrations for our seminars.

 Free Entry upon a pre-registration.